RoshanUMD/CodePath_IOS101-Pre-work/README.md

 Submitted by: **Roshan Aterugu**

-**Project_For_CodePath** is an app that... [contains 3 lables representing the my name, university, and future carrer plan.
-This app contains a button which, when press changes the color of the app background randomly.]
+**Project_For_CodePath** is an app that allows the user to change the background of the app to a random color once the button is pressed.
+It contains 3 lables representing the my name, university, and future carrer plan with a button which, when press changes the color of the app background randomly.

 Time spent: **3** hours spent in total